On this page

 Debit and credit cards have several other fees, such as annual fees and interest charges on credit cards.

 It may also be more difficult to see the exchange rate when using a debit or credit card.
-It is easier when you load foreign currency onto a travel money card or buy foreign cash.
+It is easier when foreign currency is loaded onto a travel money card or buy foreign cash.
 Check the fees and the difference in retail exchange rates when choosing a card.

 ASIC is responsible for regulating banks and financial service providers.
 See Loans and credit cards on the ASIC website for more information.